If You've Got Trouble

-"If You've Got Trouble" is a song written by Lennon–McCartney and recorded by the Beatles on 18 February 1965 with Ringo Starr singing the lead vocal.
-The song was intended to be Starr's vocal appearance on the Help! album and the Help! film, but the Beatles were not happy with the recording and later chose to cover "Act Naturally" (which is not in the film) instead.
+"If You've Got Trouble" is a song written by Lennon–McCartney and recorded by The Beatles on 18 February 1965 with Ringo Starr singing the lead vocals.
+The song was intended to be Starr's vocal appearance on the Help! album and the Help! film, but The Beatles were not happy with the recording, and later chose to record "Act Naturally" (not shown in the film) instead.
 "If You've Got Trouble" remained unreleased until Anthology 2 in 1996.

 Recording

 "If You've Got Trouble" was recorded in a session beginning at 6:00pm on 18 February 1965, the fourth day of recording for Help!.
 It was one of three songs worked on that day, the others being "You've Got to Hide Your Love Away" (recorded earlier in the day) and "Tell Me What You See" (recorded in the same evening session).

 The backing track for the song was recorded in a single take.
 Starr then overdubbed a double-tracked vocal, and Harrison added an extra guitar part.

 A mono mix of "If You've Got Trouble" was prepared on 20 February 1965.
 A stereo mix of the song was created for Anthology 2, and this mono mix remains unreleased.